 While this one can be done with an ordinary two-wheel drive vehicle, the route is definitely far from ordinary.
 A hundred kilometres south of Darwin, you’ll reach the gorgeous Litchfield National Park.
 With more waterfalls than you can handle, a ton of different bush walks, and a unique (and odd) type of termite mound, you could spend weeks in the park.

 Continuing south you’ll get a true taste of the Outback, with roads stretching far into the horizon.
 But don’t worry, you won’t get bored; those suicidal kangaroos will keep you on your toes as you cruise to the red hot centre of Australia.
 Be sure to stop in at Alice Springs on your way to Uluru – yes, the famous giant red rock – to check out some traditional Aboriginal art as well as the stunning views you won’t catch anywhere else on earth.
+You’ll find a few great hostels in Alice Springs as well.
 A great route to choose for an Australia road trip!

 4. Great Ocean Road – Victoria